flutter-invoice-maker/Billora/billora/DEPLOYMENT.md

 ---

-**Note**: This deployment guide is specifically for Vercel.
-For other platforms, refer to their respective Flutter web deployment documentation.
+**Note**: This deployment guide is specifically for Vercel static deployment.
+The configuration is optimized for Flutter web SPA applications.